Features

 Carbon Kopi | Hammersmith, Fulham

 There’s two of these independent NZ-inspired coffee shops in London – one in Fulham and the other in Hammersmith – and both are carbon copies, not just in name, but in that they crank out inspired speciality single-origin brews combined with unhomogenised milk from The Estate Dairy (because the milk matters too!), all using a Victoria Arduino Black Eagle Maverick.
-That’s a state-of-the-art espresso machine, fyi…
+Which is a state-of-the-art espresso machine, apparently.

 Address: Hammersmith 11 Margravine Rd, W6 8LS | Fulham 1 Hazlebury Rd, London SW6 2NA